sporto/elm-example-app/readme.md

 ## TODO

 - Validation for player name
+- When creating a new player go to edit view
 - Add perk to player
   - Save perk-player to server
 - Delete perk from player